fanteastick/quartz-test/content/hobbies/darktable.md

 > [!web] About Deleting Original RAW Files
 > If you delete the original RAW files from their original import location, darktable cannot access the source file again, so you will lose the ability to reload or re-edit that RAW with full fidelity.
 >
-> Darktable’s edits rely on the original RAW file being present because it is a non-destructive editor that reads RAW data dynamically.
+> Darktable's edits rely on the original RAW file being present because it is a non-destructive editor that reads RAW data dynamically.
 >
 > The XMP sidecar files store editing instructions only and do not contain the RAW data itself.
 >